ntucker/anansi/packages/webpack-config-anansi/README.md

 Otherwise, these [configure the sass-loader](https://github.com/webpack-contrib/sass-loader#options)

-For instance, using node-sass can be done like so:
+For instance, using sass-embedded can be done like so:

 <details><summary><b>/webpack.config.js</b></summary>